 Shooting Gone Girl in 6K meant Fox and David Fincher needed an enterprise storage system that could meet demanding requirements.
 Playback of a single stream of 6K DPX files requires 1.6 gigabytes/second, performance no traditional centralized storage system could meet.
 Additionally, they needed to be able to apply real-time transformations on reframes, as cropping and reimporting would slow down their aggressive workflow.

 Additionally, Fox required concurrent editing, VFX, and compositing of different shots without transferring back and forth between local workstation storage and the networked share.
 This meant the entire film had to be kept online and centralized throughout the creative process.
+The objective was to evolve the overall system to a state where VFX folded seamlessly into editorial, which hinged on a number of demanding technological integrations, chief among them an integrated Adobe Premiere Pro and Adobe After Effects pipeline.
 To accommodate various disparate workflows and the comfort level of the creatives, the storage system had to work seamlessly with Mac and Windows devices.

 We have used OpenDrives on several high-profile, cannot-fail projects including the first Studio 6K movie, Gone Girl.
 OpenDrives got us seemingly unachievable speeds and efficiencies.
 We like ambitious collaborators and their team fit the bill awesomely.